Ghrieb/Medical-AI-LLM-FineTuning-Project/README.md

 - **Genomic Analysis:** Supporting the development of personalized treatments by analyzing genomic data.

 # About Me
-I am a dual major in Developmental Biology and Computer Science, passionate about bridging the gap between AI/ML and biomedical sciences.
+I am a dual major in Computer Science at University of the People (UoPeople) and Biology at University of Science an technoogy Houari Boumedienne (USTHB), passionate about bridging the gap between AI/ML and biomedical sciences.
 My career goals involve using cutting-edge technologies like Generative AI to solve real-world challenges in healthcare innovation and contribute to the United Nations Sustainable Development Goals (UN SDGs).

 # Acknowledgments
 A huge thank you to Udacity and AWS for offering this course and providing the resources to build and deploy this project.